-FIASCO 2013 will be held on Sunday 26th October 2014 at ‘New Dock Hall’, which is part of the Royal Armouries complex.
+FIASCO 2017 will be held on Sunday 29th October 2017 at ‘New Dock Hall’, which is part of the Royal Armouries complex.
 FIASCO is Leeds Wargames club’s yearly wargames show, which is held at The Royal Armouries in Leeds.
 There are massive display games, participation games.
 FIASCO starts at 10 am.
 All this under the roof of one of the best museums in the Country.
 A list of traders can be found at: http://leedswargamesclub.webs.com/fiascotraders.htm

 There will be many traders covering all aspects of the hobby.
-Fiasco will have a cross-section of games, both display and participation, and possibly the biggest display of all is the U-Boat in the dock.
 It’s well worth going along.
 A number 28 First Leeds bus service runs from Albion Street to Clarence Dock or you can walk down from the bus station.
 Maps to get there on:

 Fiasco has been running in Leeds for over 20 years and is a must for gamers from Leeds and the surrounding region.
 Starts at 10.00am.

 Thursday is games night in Headingley.
-We are open tonight.
-Tonight is Games night at the Heart Centre Headingley
+We are open for Games night at the Heart Centre Headingley